 4.1 The Executive Committee of the Party shall be comprised of;

-4.1.1 Secretary, who will be responsible for the carrying out of the administration, the keeping of the records, and for the conduct of the correspondence of the Party.
+4.1.1 Secretary, who will be responsible for carrying out the administration, the keeping of the records, and for the conduct of the correspondence of the party.

 4.1.4 Vice President

 4.2 The Executive Committee in office at the date of registration of the Party shall, unless they resign, hold office for a period of one year from the date of such registration and shall be eligible for re-election at the Annual General meeting of the Party.

 5.1 Elections for office bearers will take place at the Annual General Meeting of the Party.
 Any member of the Party is eleigible to stand for election

 5.1.1 The secretary shall give 28 days notice of the AGM in a suitable newspaper